leafo/tableshape/README.md

 ```

 > If you pass a mutable object, like a table, then any transformations will be
-> done on a copies of the data.
+> done on a copy of the data.
 The original object will not be modified.
-A new
-> copy is always returned, even if no transformations take place.
+> Generally, if a transformer makes no changes to the object it will return the
+> same reference it received.

 ```lua
 url_shape:transform("https://itch.io") --> https://itch.io